-With the world on the verge of the unprecedented phenomenon, certain military forces are in great need ranging from high-grade armament-based forces to national security levels.
-With that in mind, joining the military, whether it’s the Army, Coast Guard, Navy, Marine Corps, Air Force, or even the National guard, reflects the potential for peace, which can only be protected by the mentioned latter forces.
-Consequently, enlisting as a National Guard is no exemption which is highly regarded as one of the most common yet considerably elite forces among all US military branches.
+With the world on the verge of an unprecedented phenomenon, certain military forces, ranging from high-grade armament-based forces to national security levels, are in high demand.
+With that in mind, joining the military, whether the Army, Coast Guard, Navy, Marine Corps, Air Force, or National Guard, reflects the potential for peace, which can only be protected by the aforementioned latter forces.
+As a result, joining the National Guard, which is widely regarded as one of the most common yet significantly elite forces among all US military branches, is not an exception.

 Take note: Each military branch has its own minimum standards in terms of minimum line scores in each pre-given subtests.
 Having a score beyond what is typically required is somewhat ideal as it would boost up your enlistment status and admissibility to certain career paths.

 National Guard ASVAB Requirements

 To join the National Guard, you have to meet the following requirements:

 - Applicants at the time of enlistment must be between the ages of 17-35.

 - Applicants under 18 years of age must bring with them a parent’s consent signed by their legal guardian.

 - For U.S. citizens, you must bear proof of legal residency.

 - For non-U.S. citizens, you must show legitimate documents proving your legal presence.